Applying to a TCAT

 Summer Cohort #2: July 8th – August 27th

-• Have a drug test and be certified drug free.
-A fee will be charged and the student will be referred to a test site by the college.
+- Upon enrollment into the program, a drug test fee will be charged and the student will be referred to a test site by the college.

 *The curriculum is covered in five weeks, at which point, students are skill tested, and may obtain their Commercial Driver’s License (CDL).
 Students that obtain their CDL, and have secured documented full-time employment may opt-out of the remaining class hours while still receiving a certificate of completion.